-Referrals can be made by completing an online report form.
-Although reports can be made 24 hours a day, the SOCT is generally available Monday through Friday, 8 a.m. to 5 p.m.
-You can also email email@example.com or call 303-492-7348.The online report is preferred because it asks specific questions and it is in the reporting person’s own words.
+Referrals can be made by completing an online referral form.
+Although referrals can be made 24 hours a day, SSCM is generally available Monday through Friday, 8 a.m. to 5 p.m.
+You can also email firstname.lastname@example.org or call 303-492-7348.The online referral is preferred because it asks specific questions and it is in the reporting person’s own words.

 If you think you need immediate consultation or response you should consider calling 911.
 If it is after-hours and not a situation best managed through the police, you can call Counseling and Psychiatric Services (CAPS) for 24-hour support at 303-492-2277.

-Please keep in mind that calls to CAPS are not reported to the SOCT due to confidentiality restrictions.
-It is recommended that you also complete an SOCT referral, even if you receive assistance through CAPS.
+Please keep in mind that calls to CAPS are not reported to the SSCM due to confidentiality restrictions.
+It is recommended that you also complete an SSCM referral, even if you receive assistance through CAPS.

 SSCM has developed protocols to ensure concerning behaviors are responded to.

-When a referral is submitted through the online reporting process, it is delivered to the SOCT email.
+When a referral is submitted through the online reporting process, it is delivered to the SSCM email.
 The report is evaluated and outreach to the student is normally made on the same day that the report is received (not including times when our offices are closed).
 We collaboratively work with the student and when appropriate, other involved parties to determine needed resources and develop an action plan appropriate to the level of concern.